Valrog/Vulkan_Visual_Studio_Template/README.md

 Sample file is included in this guide and can be used as a starting point.

+## Writing The Source File

+In the ``main.cpp`` file, we add some Vulkan, GLFW and GLM code that serve as a starting point for the template.
+Includedd main.cpp in this project can be used.
+There will be errors before Visual Studio is fully configured.
+Testing function ``vulkan_glm_test()`` can be removed before exporting the template, to have a clean template for future projects.

 ## Configuring Properties

 Visual Studio must be configured to know where to find Vulkan dependencies and directories.
 These settings can be found under ``Project`` -> ``Properties``. ``All Configurations`` should be selected.
 Vulkan, GLFW and GLM header directories are included through ``C/C++`` -> ``General`` -> ``Additional Include Directories``.